-What is Foundation Program?
+What is the Foundation Program?

-We meet each week during term times, and have regular term breaks and a longer break in the summer.
-Students are requested to enroll for a section of the text and commit to attend all the classes, as well as try to go to a puja (chanted meditation) and General Program class.
+We meet each week during term times and have regular term breaks and a longer break in the summer.
+Students are requested to enroll for a section of the text and commit to attending all the classes, as well as try to go to a puja (chanted meditation) and General Program class.

-Benefits of Foundation Program
+Benefits of the Foundation Program

 Through regular teachings, meditation, systematic study and group discussion, the Foundation Program offers deep support for your spiritual life.
 In essence, it is the same training followed by spiritual practitioners in an unbroken lineage dating back to Buddha Shakyamuni.
 Its special quality is that we can gain authentic experience without abandoning our modern lifestyle.
 By studying on this program we will gain great confidence in meditation – from basic techniques for overcoming our everyday problems, to practices leading to unsurpassed happiness and permanent inner peace.